rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   [n] I believe "a long time ago" is 1992.
 At some time, I should muse about my brilliant idea of going to France for a conference on Michelle and my fifth anniversary when it was not possible for her to go.
+* At SIGCSE, I discovered that Some professional colleagues [n] read my musings.
+I'm still not sure why. [n] By "professional colleagues", I mean colleagues outside of Grinnell who share my profession.
+I do not mean people who make a profession of being a colleague.

 Next workaholic?